diogoosorio/blog/content/entries/my-first-month-as-an-it-consultant.md

 create_date: 2012-04-14
 description: This is the narrative of my first month working as an IT Consultant / Web Developer at a big outsourcing company - AGAP2.
 title: My First Month as an IT Consultant
-excerpt: A month ago I've written about how <a href="http://diogoosorio.com/blog/entry/my-first-big-job-interview" target="_blank">my first big interview</a> had been an huge success.
-Well I got the job and since the 15th of last month I'm working for <a href="http://www.agap2.com/" target="_blank">AGAP2</a> as a PHP Web Developer. <a href="http://www.agap2.com/" target="_blank">AGAP2</a> is a Portuguese IT company whose main business area is outsourcing.
-For someone without any previous experience in working in this regime, I was kind of thrown to the "wolf's layer" (aka the client's office) the day after I signed my contract.
-This is the narrative of my first month as an IT consultant.
 keywords: it consutant, outsource it consultant, agap2, web developer, php web developer
 slug: my-first-month-as-an-it-consultant
 ----

 It's more than official.
-[My first big job interview](../blog/entry/my-first- big-job-interview)&nbsp_place_holder;has earned me a job doing what I love, surrounded by the technologies I love the most.
+[My first big job interview](../blog/entry/my-first- big-job-interview) has earned me a job doing what I love, surrounded by the technologies I love the most.

-I'm officially part of the [AGAP2](http://www.agap2.com/)&nbsp_place_holder;consultant team.
-For those who don't know [AGAP2](http://www.agap2.com/)&nbsp_place_holder;is&nbsp_place_holder;a Portuguese IT company, specialized in outsourcing - the company have continually&nbsp_place_holder;been growing for the past 5 years.
+I'm officially part of the [AGAP2](http://www.agap2.com/) consultant team.
+For those who don't know [AGAP2](http://www.agap2.com/) is a Portuguese IT company, specialized in outsourcing - the company have continually been growing for the past 5 years.
 Their headquarters are located in Picoas (Lisbon) from where they manage a large team of consultants.

 After the interview I found very little documentation about how a company like AGAP works.
 I simply couldn't find any report of someone who actually had